Gomersale History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gomersale have been found, including Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gomersale family (pre 1700)

-More information is included under the topic Early Gomersale Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Gomersale Notables in all our PDF Extended History products and printed products wherever possible.